-How intelligent will our sapiens become?
-For the first time in the history of computing, the language comprehension of a software technology can be measured with tools designed for people.
-We expect human language comprehension tools to be useful to assess our technology’s increasing language comprehension at regular intervals.
-The performance level of a Modeled Intelligence is determined solely by the scope and fidelity of its world model.
+For the first time in the history of computing, the language comprehension of software technology can be measured with tools designed to assess human comprehension.
+We are already finding that such tools can be usefully applied to assess our technology’s increasingly sophisticated language comprehension.
+The performance level of a sapiens is determined solely by the scope and fidelity of its world model.
 There is no limit to how well the world can be modeled as the history of human knowledge attests.
-However, the computational bandwidth and memory capacity of an individual human brain is forever bounded in ways computer technology is not.
+However, the computational bandwidth and memory capacity of an individual human brain are forever bounded in ways computer technology is not.

 A criticism of the Bloom classification scheme has been that it is not a properly constructed taxonomy as it lacks a systematic rationale of construction.

 This is apparent in the difficulty in finding names for the levels that are descriptive and of clear and concise defining language that describes exactly what is happening at each level.